ndinata/result.ts/readme.md

 ### `mapOr`

-Returns the provided default if called on an `Err`; otherwise applies the function to the inner `Ok` value and returns the result of that.
+Returns the provided default if called on an `Err`, otherwise applies the function to the inner `Ok` value and returns the result of that.

 #### Example